noemielefrancq/GlobalPhylogeographyPertussis/README.md

 # GlobalPhylogeographyPertussis

-Code used for the paper: XXX
+Code used for the paper: *Global spatial dynamics and vaccine-induced fitness changes of Bordetella pertussis*

 ## Data